 As noted earlier, if you readmit to ISU, your catalog term updates to the term of your readmission, and you are responsible for the degree requirements of this updated catalog term.
 The good news is that two important changes have recently taken place in a student's overall graduation requirements:

 Students readmitting to any term after Fall 2012 will take advantage of ISU's new degree-audit system called "MySAM," now available on the MyISU portal (go to the Student tab and select the link for Degree Audits).
-If you are are a readmit student accessing MySAM before your readmit term has begun, you need to run a What-If audit for 1) your readmit catalog year ("2013-2014," if you are a Spring 2014 readmit); and 2) your readmit Program (major) to ensure you're viewing up-to-date degree requirements.
+If you are are a readmit student accessing MySAM before your readmit term has begun, you need to run a What-If audit for 1) your readmit catalog year ("2014-2015"); and 2) your readmit Program (major) to ensure you're viewing up-to-date degree requirements.
 Depending on your readmit major, you may also need to select a Concentration before Processing your What-If; if you don't know yet what your concentration will be, for purposes of seeing your up-to-date degree requirements simply choose any of the concentrations that are listed.

 Instructions for running a What-If audit are found on p.
 16 of the MySAM Student Manual.
 Check with your academic advisor if you have any questions.